 Moskowitz began formulating acronyms, based on neuroplastic principles, to remind patients in chronic pain how to organize their minds and undermine that pain.
 These chronic pain patients were dealing with minds that were foggy and disorganized by the pain.
 He devised the acronym MIRROR, which stands for Motivation, Intention, Relentlessness, Reliability, Opportunity, and Restoration.

-1. Motivation: the patient must become active, they must read about how pain develops, then they must actively visualize the pain networks rewiring and take charge of their treatment.
+- Motivation: The patient must become active, they must read about how pain develops, then they must actively visualize the pain networks rewiring themselves and take charge of their treatment.

 Once Moskowitz was able to put these six tools in his patients’ hands, and motivate them toward the ambitious goal of completely normalizing their brain function, their attitude changed.
 Now when they had modest improvements, they felt not just temporary feelings of “relief”, but a progressive increase in hope, which they then used to energize themselves to continue applying the technique.
 A vicious cycle was turned into a virtuous one.